 If you’ve never heard of Salisbury Steak before or seen a picture of it, you’ll probably assume it’s a thick cut of steak.

 Whenever I go to a restaurant, if I come across a dish on the menu that sounds unfamiliar, I usually prefer ordering it – my curiosity gets the better of me!
 And sometimes, it’s the best surprise ever!

 That’s what happened the first time I had Salisbury Steak, I hadn’t heard of it before, and I was in the mood to have a steak.
 So, I thought to myself, why not give it a go?
 Maybe, I’ll discover a new flavor for a steak.

+Oh boy, was I in for the best surprise ever!
 I was delighted with what was served before me.
-It saw a thick piece of meat covered with brown gravy on a bed of creamy mashed potato.
+I saw a thick piece of meat covered with brown gravy on a bed of creamy mashed potato.
 Oh heaven, it looked so good.

-And I cut into the Salisbury Steak to find that it’s ground beef!!
-I was shocked, my brain wasn’t ready for that switch, but I was enjoying every bite in a few seconds.
-The beef patty was perfectly seared; it looked like a steak at first glance, and the thick gravy did a great job disguising it.
+The beef patty was perfectly seared; it looked like a steak at first glance, and the thick gravy did a great job disguising it and enhancing the flavor.

 What is Salisbury Steak?

 So, what exactly is a Salisbury Steak, and why is it called that?
 In 1888, an American Physician named Dr. James Henry Salisbury introduced this dish.

 He believed that humans were meant to eat meat and that vegetables and starchy food were the main culprits behind mental illnesses and heart diseases.